Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Methods

 \section{Methods}

-\textbf{Monte Carlo Simulation.} The interaction of swift heavy ions with \ce{Ga2O3} was simulated using the Monte Carlo particle transport code Geant4.
-A rectangular \ce{Ga2O3} target was constructed with a top surface area of $39.9~\text{nm} \times 39.9~\text{nm}$.
+\textbf{Monte Carlo (MC) Simulation.} The interaction of SHIs with \ce{Ga2O3} was simulated using the MC particle transport code \verb|Geant4|.
+A rectangular \ce{Ga2O3} target was constructed with a top surface area of $39.9 \times 39.9$~nm$^{2}$.
 Heavy ions were injected vertically along the center of the top surface.
-The physical processes governing heavy-ion interactions were described using the standard $\rm QGSP\_BIC$ physics list.
-To enhance the accuracy of low-energy electromagnetic interactions and elastic ion--atom collisions, the $\mathrm{G4EmStandardPhysics\_option4}$ module was additionally incorporated.
-This combination allows for a reliable description of both ionizing energy loss (electronic stopping) and non-ionizing energy loss (nuclear stopping).
+The physical processes governing heavy-ion interactions were described using the standard \verb|QGSP_BIC| physics list.
+To enhance the accuracy of low-energy electromagnetic interactions and elastic ion-atom collisions, the ``\verb|G4EmStandardPhysics_option4|'' module was additionally incorporated.
+This combination allows for a reliable description of both electronic stopping loss and nuclear stopping loss.
 The total ionizing energy deposition was accumulated independently in each cell.
 After simulating a statistically significant number of ion impacts, the average spatial distributions of ionizing energy deposition were obtained.

-\textbf{Two temperature Model.} The TTM equations were solved numerically by our self-developed TTM code ~\cite{}, \verb|Femto-2TM|, yielding the spatiotemporal distribution of the energy transferred to the atomic lattice.
-The target was discretized into a three-dimensional grid of $101 \times 101 \times 9$ cells within $39.9~\text{nm} \times 39.9~\text{nm} \times 9~\text{nm} $.
-The numerical equations are given by
+\textbf{Two temperature model (TTM).} The TTM equations were solved numerically by our self-developed TTM code, \verb|Femto-2TM|~\cite{liang2026femtosecond}, yielding the spatiotemporal distribution of the energy transferred to the atomic lattice.
+The target was discretized into a three-dimensional grid of $133 \times 133 \times 9$ cells within $39.9 \times 39.9 \times 9~\text{nm} $~nm$^{3}$ .
+The numerical equations are given by:

-where $T_{\text{e}}$ and $T_{\text{l}}$ are the electron and lattice temperatures, respectively. $C_{\text{e}}$ and $C_{\text{l}}$ denote the corresponding heat capacities. $K_{\text{e}}$, $K_{\text{l}}$ are the thermal conductivities and $g$ is the electron--phonon coupling constant. $S_{\text{e}}(\mathbf{r},t)$ represents the electronic energy source term derived from the ionizing energy deposition calculated by MC simulations.
+where $T_\mathrm{e}$ and $T_\mathrm{l}$ are the electron and lattice temperatures, respectively. $C_\mathrm{e}$ and $C_\mathrm{l}$ denote the corresponding heat capacities. $K_\mathrm{e}$, $K_\mathrm{l}$ are the thermal conductivities and $g$ is the electron-phonon coupling constant. $A_\mathrm{e}(\mathbf{r},t)$ represents the electronic energy source term derived from the ionizing energy deposition calculated by MC simulations.
 Details of the parameter can be found in the supporting information.